tahaceritli/messy_datasets/README.md

 # Messy Datasets
 This repo contains various messy csv files, some of which already appeared in papers making them suitable to be used in experiments as 'benchmark' data.

-We also provide type annotations and meta-data for each dataset.
+We also provide type annotations for each dataset, and meta-data for some of them.

-You can find the aforementioned information under the directory named 'files', consisting of three parts:
-- a data file,
-- a type annotation file,
-- a meta-data folder (hopefully).